-- 138. In relation to the communication of information regarding his sample numbers, the Athlete submits that: (a) there is no evidence that he ever transmitted information regarding his samples to any other person; and (b) he had not done so.
-In this regard: - Dr. Rodchenkov's testimony in relation to this particular issue is "very vague", which reflects the fact that Dr. Rodchenkov never personally observed any athlete transmitting information about their samples to anyone.
-Dr. Rodchenkov's testimony is mere hearsay and should be disregarded by the Panel. - Moreover, Dr. Rodchenkov's testimony on this point has been inconsistent and contradictory.
-As noted above, according to the First McLaren Report, Dr. Rodchenkov's original evidence to Prof. McLaren was that an FSB agent was present at each doping control station at the Sochi Games and was responsible for sending the doping control forms to Ms. Rodionova, for onward transmission to Dr. Rodchenkov.
-In a later statement (recorded in the Second McLaren Report), however, Dr. Rodchenkov changed his account to one where it was the athletes, rather than an FSB agent, who transmitted pictures of their doping control forms to Ms. Rodionova. - 139.
-In relation to the forensic analysis of the Athlete's sample bottles, the Lausanne Laboratory had identified multiple T marks on one of his samples.
+Rodchenkov's original evidence to Prof. McLaren was that an FSB agent was present at each doping control station at the Sochi Games and was responsible for sending the doping control forms to Ms. Rodionova, for onward transmission to Dr. Rodchenkov.
+In a later statement (recorded in the Second McLaren Report), however, Dr. Rodchenkov changed his account to one where it was the athletes, rather than an FSB agent, who transmitted pictures of their doping control forms to Ms. Rodionova.

+- 137. In relation to the forensic analysis of the Athlete's sample bottles, the Lausanne Laboratory had identified multiple T marks on one of his samples.
 However, given the limited number of bottles examined during the development of their methodology (specifically, 22 bottles), the Lausanne Laboratory did "not claim that it is impossible to make such observations under the proposition of normal use of the bottle".
-Accordingly, the Athlete submits that the Lausanne Laboratory had "acknowledged that the scope of their investigation was too limited to allow any adverse inferences with respec to an alleged manipulation of the Appellant's sample bottles.
+Accordingly, the Athlete submits that the Lausanne Laboratory had "acknowledged that the scope of their investigation was too limited to allow any adverse inferences with respet to an alleged manipulation of the Appellant's sample bottles.
 In particular, the Lausanne Laboratory expressly pointed out that these marks may be the result of a normal use of the bottles".
-Further, the other of the Athlete's B sample bottles contained no T marks.
-Accordingly to the Lausanne Laboratory, this means it is ten times more probable than not that this sample bottle had not been tampered with.
 In the circumstances, there was no conclusive evidence that the Athlete's sample bottles had been tampered with.
-In any event, there was no evidence whatsoever that the Athlete: (a) had himself ever tampered with any sample; or (b) had any knowledge of such tampering. - 140.
-In relation to the sodium analysis of the Athlete's urine, this established that: (a) one of the Athlete's samples contained normal sodium levels; but (b) the other sample was reported as an "outlier" - i.e. containing a non-physiological level of sodium.
-The IOC had impermissibly adopted a "heads I win, tails you lose" approach to these differing results, whereby both the presence of a normal level of sodium and the presence of an abnormal level of sodium were each treated as evidence of an ADRV.
-This approach constituted an improper attempt to reverse the burden of proof and made it impossible in practical terms for the Athlete to prove his innocence.
-In summary, the Athlete submitted that: (a) the sodium analysis did not provide conclusive evidence that the Athlete's urine sample was tampered with; and (b) there was no evidence whatsoever that the Athlete had himself ever tampered with any urine sample.

-141. In conclusion, the Athlete emphasises that: (a) he has never previously been convicted of an ADRV; and (b) there was neither direct evidence nor credible indirect evidence that demonstrates his commission of an ADRV.
+In any event, there was no evidence whatsoever that the Athlete: (a) had himself ever tampered with any sample; or (b) had any knowledge of such tampering. - 138.
+In relation to the sodium analysis of the Athlete's urine, this established that one of the Athlete's samples contained a non-physiological level of sodium.
+The IOC's expert, however, had failed to take into account that a high sodium concentration can be caused by a multitude of factors.
+Furthermore, there are serious doubts regarding the reliability and credibility of the evidence of the results of the testing conducted by the IOC's expert.
+Accordingly, it is not possible to draw any conclusions from the results of those analyses that would support the IOC's case against the Athlete. - 139.
+In conclusion, the Athlete emphasises that: (a) he has never previously been convicted of an ADRV; and (b) there is neither direct evidence nor credible indirect evidence that demonstrates his commission of an ADRV.
 The Athlete's career will be ended if the decision of the IOC DC is upheld.
 The Athlete submits that, in all the circumstances of the case, the Panel cannot be comfortably satisfied that the Athlete committed any ADRV.
 Accordingly, the decision of the IOC DC should be annulled.

-В. The Respondent's submissions
+B. The Respondent's submissions

-142. The Respondent's submissions, in essence, may be summarised as follows:
+140. The Respondent's submissions, in essence, may be summarised as follows: